 ‘Kawakawa’ in Te Reo (New Zealand’s indigenous language) refers to the bitter taste of the leaves, coming from the word ‘kawa’ meaning bitter.
 Also referred to as NZ Pepper Tree, Kawakawa was one of the most important plants in Rongoā (Māori medicine), Māori used it externally for cuts, wounds and bruises and also applied it as a treatment for toothache, nettle stings and eczema due to its natural anti-bacterial and anti-inflammatory properties – we use it for these very same properties.

 An evergreen perennial, it originates from the Arabian Peninsula but grows wild in tropical climates around the world and is cultivated for agricultural and medicinal uses.
-Most of us are well versed in the benefits and properties of this awesome plant, ask anyone with a sunburn what they are reaching for and the answer will be Aloe Vera.
+Most of us are well aware of the benefits and properties of this awesome plant, ask anyone with a sunburn what they are reaching for and the answer will be Aloe Vera.
 We use Aloe Vera for its all-around properties to help us inhibit bacterial and fungal activity.
 Aloe Vera also has a nice calming and cooling effect to the touch and adds to the overall application sensation of our deodorant.

 Probably New Zealand’s most widely used native plant.
 Everything from tonics and teas to lip balms and Honey are infused with its goodness and sold on our shelves.
 In our deodorant, we use it for its calming and neutralising benefits to help bring odours under control.